-Determinants of demand and supply and their influence on consumer behaviour are essential to understand the dynamics of various forms of markets and prudent business decision making.
-The students learn about various forms of markets, theories of consumer behaviour, producer's equilibrium, profit maximisation and pricing of commodities and factors of production.
-By using case studies and numerical examples, the students gain an insight into making practical business decisions for optimising returns.
+Determinants of demand and supply and their influence on consumer behaviour are essential to understand various forms of markets and make prudent economic decisions.
+The students learn determinants of demand and supply, consumer behavior, producer's equilibrium, profit maximization, and pricing of commodities and factors of production.
+By using case studies and numerical examples, students will gain practical insights into decision-making, which are relevant to both consumers and businesses.